Science couldn't find the pain

 Even though there are tens of thousands of nociceptors on your body, each one has its own connection to the brain.

-Some travel through your spinal cord while others go directly.
+Some travel through your spinal cord, while others go directly.

 Pain travels to the brain